kevinamiri/Instructgpt-prompts/readme.md

 But rise above, and hear the call.
 ```

-## More instruct commands:
+### More instruct commands:

-### Questions-based prompts:
+#### Questions-based prompts:

   - What do you think about ...
   - What’s your take on ...
   - What’s the meaning of ...
   - Any other question

-### Instruct-based prompts:
+#### Instruct-based prompts:

-  - Make a prediction about [keyword, topic, or subject…]
+  - Make a prediction about [keyword, topic, subjects, point, concepts, etc…]
-  - Provide a comparison and contrast between [point1] and [point2]
+  - Provide a comparison and contrast between following points:
-  - Provide a summary of [keyword, topic, or subject…]
-  - Write a eulogy for [keyword, topic, or subject…]
-  - Write a fable about [keyword, topic, or subject…]
-  - Write a paragraph on the history of [keyword, topic, or subject…]
+  - Generate the summary of following passage:
-  - Write a personal reflection on [keyword, topic, or subject…]
+  - Write a personal reflection on [keyword, topic, or subject…] bin a [format, style, etc…]
-  - Write a persuasive essay on [keyword, topic, or subject…]
+  - Write a persuasive essay on [keyword, topic, subjects, point, concepts, etc…] in favor of [keyword, topic, subjects, point, concepts, etc…]
-  - Write a recipe for [keyword, topic, or subject…]
-  - Write a response to the following [keyword, topic, or subject…]
+  - Write a response to the following [keyword, topic, or subject…] in the form of a letter to the editor
-  - Write a review of [product, subject ... ]
+  - Write a review of [product, subject ... ] based on the following criteria:
-  - Write a short paragraph about [any input, keyword, topic, subject... ]
+  - Write a short paragraph about [any input, keyword, topic, subject... ] in your own words
-  - Write a song about [keyword, topic, or subject…]
+  - Write a song about [keyword, topic, or subject…] in the style of [artist, genre, etc…]
-  - Write a story that includes [keyword, topic, or subject…]
+  - Write a story that includes [keyword, topic, or subject…] in the following setting:
-  - Write an article on [keyword, topic, or subject…]
+  - Write an article on [keyword, topic, or subject…] that includes the following points:

-### Programming related tasks:
+#### Programming related tasks:

 ```
 Can you write code to solve the following problem:
 Write a script to automate the following process:
-Can you write a program to solve the following problem:
-Can you provide an algorithm based on the following problem:
+Provide an algorithm based on the following problem:
 What's the logic behind the following code:
-Can you optimize the following code:
+Optimize the following function to run faster, use less memory, or be more readable:
-Write a function to:
+Write a function based on the following requirements:
-Can you explain the following code:
-Can you debug the following code:
+Explain the following code to a non-technical person:
+Debug the following code to fix the error, and explain the reason for the error:
 ```

-### Evaluate a passage:
+#### Evaluate a passage:

 ```
 What are your thoughts on the following passage:
-Can you provide an analysis of the following text:
+Provide an analysis of the following text:
 Write a response to the following passage:
 What do you agree or disagree with in the following passage:
 Write a critique of the following text: